NewEconoLab/DapiDoc/source/index.html.md

 We do our best to implement the overall consistencey and compatibility of the Dapis, but each Dapi provider (program) varies slightly depending on its own characteristics.

-Here we will provide the developer Dapi calling methods (part of which are only related to the NEL's Teemo Chrome extension wallet)
+Here we will provide the developer Dapi calling methods (part of which are only related to the NEL's Teemo Chrome extension wallet).

 # Teemo extension wallet